-Red Hat recently conducted a Customer Empathy Workshop series that included two virtual workshops focused on continuous integration and continuous delivery (CI/CD) tooling within Red Hat OpenShift.
+Red Hat recently conducted a Customer Empathy Workshop series that included two virtual workshops focused on continuous integration/continuous delivery (CI/CD) tooling within Red Hat OpenShift.
 The Red Hat User Experience Design team partnered with Product Management and Engineering to engage 22 OpenShift customers from seven different companies.
+This article reports the participants' top requests and how Red Hat could address them.

 We began the workshops by asking participants to introduce themselves in order to help break the ice and get to know each other.
-Each customer shared their role and responsibilities, the CI/CD tools they use, and what they were looking forward to in the workshop.
-After everyone got the chance to share, we dove into the first step of design thinking: Empathize.
+Each customer shared their role and responsibilities, the CI/CD tools they use, and what they were looking forward to in this workshop.
+After everyone got the chance to share, we dove into design thinking.
 Although we couldn’t use sticky notes and Sharpies as we do in person, participants were able to use digital whiteboarding to write down their problems and pain points when they use CI/CD tooling within OpenShift.
 We reviewed the participants’ pain points to find similarities and identify common themes.

 Figure 1 lists some of those themes, followed by a list that includes paraphrased responses from customers.